 Contact Devin Paden or Adam Goldstein, Program Directors

-Students have the opportunity once they've completed their first two years of networking courses to apply for part-time positions locally while they complete their undergraduate degree.
-During their summers, students get summer jobs in the field, regionally, back home and nationally to gain more experience.
-Classroom discussions become a richer experience because students are out in the field gaining their own knowledge and first-hand experience as well as the faculty.
+During their summers, students often get jobs in the field to gain more experience.
+Classroom discussions become a richer experience because students come back with their own knowledge and firsthand experience to integrate with the insights from faculty.

 Recent Internship and Career-Relevant Work Locations for Computer Networking & Cybersecurity Majors

-- The Upside-Down Curriculum allows you to get extensive classroom learning and hands-on experience with industry professionals in your major in your first year, which gives you the real world skills and qualifications to begin taking internships as early as the summer before your sophomore year.
+- The Upside-Down Curriculum allows you to get extensive classroom learning and hands-on experience with industry professionals in your first year, which gives you the real-world skills and qualifications to begin taking an internship or externship as early as the summer before your sophomore year.

 - Champlain's Career Collaborative will help you develop your professional résumé and hone your interview skills.
-By graduation, you'll have created a career marketing plan highlighting the unique talents and benefits that set you apart from other job candidates.
+Early on in your studies, you'll be able to show employers what you know.

-- Your professors will become your reliable mentors, pointing out the strategic academic and co-curricular activities they will help you build your professional skill-set and enhance your résumé.
+- Your professors will become your reliable mentors, pointing out the strategic academic and co-curricular activities that will help you build your professional skill set and enhance your résumé.